Stromile Swift: New Jersey Nets (2008–2009)

 On February 4, 2008, Swift was traded to the New Jersey Nets for Jason Collins and cash considerations.
 Four days later, Swift played his first minutes with the Nets, scoring his first basket late in the game, on a jumper, against the Charlotte Bobcats.
 In the game against the Minnesota Timberwolves, on February 12, he scored on an alley-oop dunk from Jason Kidd, in the only game they would see time on the court together in a Nets uniform, as Kidd would be traded to the Dallas Mavericks shortly thereafter.

 On March 1, 2009, Swift was waived by the Nets.

 Phoenix Suns (2009)

-On March 4, 2009, the Suns signed Swift for the remainder of the season.
-In Phoenix, Swift played 13 games and averaged 2 points and 2.5 rebounds.

-Swift's final NBA game ever was played on April 11, 2009, in a 110–97 win over the Minnesota Timberwolves where he recorded 2 points, 1 rebound, and 1 block.
+On March 4, 2009, the Phoenix Suns signed Swift for the remainder of the season.
+Swift played 13 games for the Suns during the remainder of the year, and averaged 2.0 points and 2.5 rebounds.
+Swift's final NBA game was played on April 11, in a 110–97 win over the Minnesota Timberwolves where he recorded two points, one rebound, and one block.